http://faithit.com/jesus-say-homosexual-jennifer-clarke/

 Perhaps it would’ve sounded something like this: “You have heard it said, ‘You shall not lie with a man as with a woman.
 It is an abomination.’
 I say to you, affectionate feelings are to be celebrated, no matter the genders of the parties involved.”

 But this never happened.
-The natural implication of which is that Jesus was in agreement that homosexual practice is an abomination.
+The natural implication of which is that Jesus was in agreement that homosexual practice

 Based on the entirety of God’s Word, here’s what Jesus says to sinners – with no respect to age, gender, race, ethnicity, socioeconomic status, or sexual orientation.